waku-org/specs/standards/core/rln-contract.md

 2. The user sends messages while the membership is active:
     1. If the user exceeds the rate limit, their over-limit messages are not propagated in that epoch; the deposit is not slashed.
 3. After the membership expires, the user can do one of the following:
     1. Do nothing.
-The deposit remains in the contract, and the user retains the ability to send messages (respecting the per-epoch rate limit);
+The deposit remains in the contract, and the user retains the ability to send messages (respecting the per-epoch rate limit); until another user takes their slot
     2. Withdraw the deposit.
 The user receives the full deposit back, and loses the ability to send messages;
     3. Extend the membership.
 The user sends a transaction to re-enable their membership for another expiration term.
 The user only covers gas costs and does not have to provide additional funds.
 The original deposit remains in the contract.
 The membership is prolonged for another expiration term under the same conditions.

 The user can extend the membership both during and after its grace period.
-By not extending the membership within its grace period, the user assumes the risk of the membership being taken over at any moment.
+By not extending the membership before the grace period expires, the user assumes the risk of the membership being taken over at any moment.

 A user can hold multiple memberships.
 Memberships are not transferable.